OphidiaBigData/PyOphidia/docs/source/examples.rst

    tropicalNights_ds = tropicalNights.to_dataset().transpose('time','lat','lon')

-We can explore the result that consists of the *tasmin* variable, coordinates and attributes which together form a self describing dataset (see https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html)
+We can explore the result that consists of the *tasmin* variable, coordinates and attributes which together form a self describing dataset (see the documentation of xarray.Dataset_)

 .. code-block:: python